schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 These algorithms iteratively explore the parameter space and can converge on optimal solutions more quickly and efficiently than sampling-based methods.
 However, advanced sampling techniques are still valuable for efficiently initializing these optimization algorithms by providing a representative starting point for parameter exploration.

-Beyond process design, parameter sampling plays a critical role in the development of error models, which are essential for the successful implementation and operation of chromatographic processes.
-Error models are used to predict process performance under varying operating conditions, identify potential sources of variability, and highlight opportunities for improvement.
-Sampling techniques are particularly useful for generating data to develop and validate these error models.
+Parameter sampling also supports the development of surrogate and error models, which characterize process sensitivity to variability in operating conditions.
-For example, a Design of Experiments (DoE) approach systematically varies process parameters and measures their impact on performance metrics.
+For example, a Design of Experiments (DoE) approach systematically varies process parameters and measures their effect on performance metrics.
-The resulting data can then be used to build statistical models that predict process performance and evaluate the uncertainty of these predictions.
+The resulting data can be used to build statistical models that predict process performance and quantify prediction uncertainty.
-By employing advanced sampling methods, the collected data becomes more representative of the parameter space, reducing the risk of bias or non-representativeness in error models.
+More representative sampling of the parameter space reduces the risk of bias in these models.

 (optimization_algorithms)=
-## Optimization algorithms
+## Optimization

 Optimization problems can be classified based on the type of variables, constraints, and objectives involved.
 Some common classes include: